What can we improve?

 variable-profile

-KNX Shutter
+Better Shutter Control with KNX Shutter

 Due to the many setting options and linked addresses, shutters cannot be added via the configurator.

-shutter configuration
+Shutter configuration

 Move